execas/execas.github.io/_posts/2020-01-15-countermeasure-2-ASLR.md

 Countermeasure 2: Address Space Layout Randomization (ASLR)
 ------------------------------

-Address space layout randomization (ASLR) randomizes the position of (certain) segments in the process's address space.
+Address space layout randomization (ASLR) randomizes the position of segments in the process's address space.
 This makes it difficult to exploit a vulnerable program by for example jumping to functions, chaining instructions togheter (ROP) and executing injected code, since all of these methods require the addresses of functions, instructions, environment variables, the stack and so on.

 ASLR is enabled by default on Linux.
 We have disabled ASLR in all examples so far by using: